Props3D/mando-blaster/README.md

 Lipo 7.4v

+## Required Libraries
+There's are number of libraries that you will need to install using the  Library Manager:
+ 1. DFPlayerMini_Fast
+ 2. FastLED
+ 4. FireTimer
+ 5. ezButton

 ## Setup and Configuration
 The code can be used by updating the values in config.h based on your components, wiring, and audio tracks.